-- → withdraw the requirements to prove the severity and the systematic character of the violence, as well as the author's intent to exercise control over the victim. - → automatically renew residence permits upon recognition as a victim under the Law on assistance to victims of violence (LAVI). - 2.
-Guarantee that all cantons and the federal administration apply the same standards of proof and criteria to exercise their margin of appreciation.
+- \rightarrow withdraw the requirements to prove the severity and the systematic character of the violence, as well as the author's intent to exercise control over the victim. - \rightarrow automatically renew residence permits upon recognition as a victim under the Law on assistance to victims of violence (LAVI). - → Issue directives so that women who have had their residence permits renewed after separation due to marital violence may not lose the right to remain in Switzerland for the sole reason that they rely on social assistance.

+2. Guarantee that all cantons and the federal administration apply the same standards of proof and criteria to exercise their margin of appreciation.